Skip to main content

 About the Psychologically Safe Team Assessment

 The Psychologically Safe Team Assessment is a free resource to help team leaders gather information from team members to help with continual improvement.
+This free online resource assesses teams across three categories: leadership, team interactions and inclusion.

-This assessment will generate a report that highlights both team strengths and areas for improvement.
-We provide many free and practical tools including team activities, workshop materials and facilitation tips to help you build a more effective and resilient team.
-To make this easier and more relevant for your team, we’ve highlighted specific strategies and resources based on the assessment statement(s) you’d like to work on.
-Of course, you can use your knowledge and experience to choose alternative interventions that you know will help your team.
+This assessment will generate a Full Report that highlights both team strengths and areas for improvement.
+It provides many free and practical toolsopens a new window including suggested team activities, workshop materials and facilitation tips to help you build a more effective and resilient team.
+The Full Report also highlights specific strategies and resources for each of the assessment statement(s) you’d like to work on.
+These can also inspire you to use your existing knowledge and experience to choose alternative interventions that you know will help your team.
+Open and transparent discussions with your team about the results can build or maintain trust and commitment to the team’s success going forward.

 Partners